ceri-num/uv-larm/challenge/agile-dev.md

 Let the other component for the second iteration.
 To notice that, the component to develop during the second iteration would be refined at the end of the first iteration.

+## Go go go...

+A component development is generally composed by **5** tasks to perform in a specific order:

+- Defining and implementing the test procedures that would validate the efficiency of the component.
+It is a good practice (named [test-driven development)[https://fr.wikipedia.org/wiki/Test_driven_development]) to set up the test before to start any development.
+- Developing the component in a way the component passes all the tests.
+- Testing the overall solution.
+Redo the test of all the already released components to validate that the development of the new component has not broken anything.
+- Updating the documentation.
+- Releasing the actual version (if all tests are green).
+In our case, it consists of merging the *dev* branch into the *master* branch, in order to always keep a working version on the *master* branch.

+So, you just have to select a first component to develop, put it in the *doing* areas of your *team board*, and let go...